L. D. Weldon: Jenner

-Weldon offered a $250 football scholarship to an athletic quarterback and water skiing champion from Connecticut, Caitlyn Jenner (then known as Bruce Jenner).
+Weldon offered a $250 football scholarship to an athletic quarterback and water skiing champion from Connecticut, Bruce Jenner.
 A knee injury during Jenner's first season required surgery on January 1, 1969.
 As he did with Lou Nova, Weldon suggested Jenner might try a different athletic pursuit, this time the decathlon.
 He trained Jenner, whose first competition in 1970 was at the Drake Relays in Des Moines, Iowa where Jenner placed fifth.
 A year later, Jenner was the NAIA Champion.
 In 1972 Jenner made the Olympic team by finishing third at the Olympic Trials.
 At the 1972 Olympics, the first event after the Munich massacre was the decathlon.
 Jenner watched Mykola Avilov beat Bill Toomey's world record while Jenner finished in tenth place, but remained strongly motivated in defeat.
 After Jenner graduated from Graceland, Weldon took emeritus status with the college.
 Jenner moved to San Jose, California and began an intense training regimen while corresponding with Weldon.
 By 1974, Jenner was the United States National Champion and surpassed Avilov's world record in 1975.
 Jenner set another record at the Olympic trials, though it was clouded by a timing malfunction in other heats.
 Jenner settled any questions by setting a new world record and winning a gold medal at the 1976 Olympics.
-Jenner subsequently retired from athletics and capitalized on his celebrity by becoming an actor.
+Jenner subsequently retired from athletics and capitalized on her celebrity by becoming an actor.